thenomaniqbal/thenomaniqbal/README.md

 ## <img src="https://raw.githubusercontent.com/thenomaniqbal/thenomaniqbal/master/icon/rockstar.gif" width="40px"> Boy Scout Rule 🏍️

 I love open source.
-I am not a heavy maintainer of any large libraries, but I really like the boyscout rule.
+I am not a heavy maintainer of any large libraries, but I really like the boy scout rule.
 I contribute to things as I come across issues that I think other people might struggle with.
-This may be things that are overlooked by someone who is deep into the library.
-I 💕 a good onboarding readme with good example.
-Moreover, i learned a lot from the open-source community and i love how collaboration and knowledge sharing happenes through open-source.
+These may be things that are overlooked by someone who is deep into the library.
+I 💕 a good onboarding readme with a good example.
+Moreover, I learned a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.

 ---